Painting Equipment

 photo source: europages.co.uk

-High Volume Low Pressure (HVLP) spraying has a change from conventional spraying in that the pressure of the compressed air coming out of the gun is no more than 0.7 bar.
+High Volume Low Pressure or HVLP (High Volume Low Pressure) spraying has a modification compared to conventional spraying in that the compressed air pressure coming out of the gun is no more than 0.7 bar.
 The modification was made in order to reduce high material losses.

 spraying